wwwehr/nearai/docs/contributing.md

    Whatever it is, we'd love to hear about it!

 2. Describe your requested feature in as much detail as possible.
 The more you can tell us about it, the better we'll be able to help you.
-3. Provide a *code snippet* that demonstrates the features usage.
+3. Provide a *code snippet* that demonstrates the feature usage.
 4. If the feature is related to a paper, please include a link.

-If your issue is well written we're already 80% of the way there by the time you create it.

-## Do you want to implement a new solver / agent / benchmark?

-Here are some technical guides for implementing solvers, agents, or benchmarks:

-- Implementing a new solver: TODO
-- Implementing a new agent: TODO
-- Implementing a new benchmark: TODO

 ## Create a Pull Request